 You can’t become a software developer after 10 hours of practice.
 It’s just not possible.

 ⏰ Some people say it takes 10,000 hours to become an expert.
 Now, you don’t need 10,000 hours of practice to get your first software developer job.
 But you do need to dedicate some serious time.

-While free resources like Codecademy are great, you’re not in a real-world environment when you use them.
+While free coding resources like Codecademy are great, you’re not in a real-world environment when you use them.
 Instead, you’re typing directly into the web browser and getting a score based on a quiz or some other kind of interactive activity.

-So, what you want to do from the beginning is build how real engineers build.
+So, what you want to do from the beginning is to build how real software engineers build.
 You want to use the tools that they use.
 Down the road, this will make it much easier to transition into a full-time role and join a team.